Policies and Procedures

 Dropping Your Course

-If you must drop your course, be sure to review DCE’s drop policies and deadlines.
+If you must drop your course, be sure to review the K-State Global Campus drop policies and deadlines.

 Getting a Refund